The New Grove Dictionary of Music and Musicians: Grove Music Online and Oxford Music Online

 The complete text of The New Grove is available to subscribers to the online service Grove Music Online.
+Oxford Music Online is a gateway to Grove Music Online as well as The Oxford Dictionary of Music and The Oxford Companion to Music.

 Grove Music Online includes a large number of revisions and additions of new articles.
 In addition to the 29 volumes of The New Grove second edition, Grove Music Online incorporates the four-volume New Grove Dictionary of Opera (ed.
 Stanley Sadie, 1992) and the three-volume New Grove Dictionary of Jazz, second edition (ed.
 Barry Kernfeld, 2002), The Grove Dictionary of American Music and The Grove Dictionary of Musical Instruments, comprising a total of more than 50,000 articles.
 The current editor-in-chief of Grove Music, the name given to the complete slate of print and online resources that encompass the Grove brand, is University of Pittsburgh professor Deane Root.
 He assumed the editorship in 2009.

 The dictionary, originally published by Macmillan, was sold in 2004 to Oxford University Press.
 Since 2001 Grove Music Online has served as a cornerstone of Oxford University Press's larger online research tool Oxford Music Online, which remains a subscription-based service.
 As well as being available to individual and educational subscribers, it is available for use at many public and university libraries worldwide, through institutional subscriptions.
+The Wikipedia Library provides access to Oxford Music Online to any registered editor whose account is at least 6 months old, has 500 total global edits and at least 10 edits in the last 30 days (see The Wikipedia Library: Oxford Music Online).

 Grove Music Online identifies itself as the eighth edition of the overall work.